GabeScott/standard-works-vault/General Conference/1997 April - Pioneers All.md

 Today Jami is an accomplished pianist, vocalist, and athlete.
 She is an officer and spokesperson for the Make-A-Wish Foundation.

 In preparing to speak to you tonight, I turned to the scriptures for inspiration.
-The word come, I discovered, was frequently used.
-The Lord said, “Come unto me.”7 He invited, “Come, ... learn of me,”8 and then, “Come, follow me.”9 My plea is that we would come to the Lord.
+The word *come,* I discovered, was frequently used.
+The Lord said, “Come unto me.”[^7] He invited, “Come, … learn of me,”[^8] and then, “Come, follow me.”[^9] My plea is that we would come to the Lord.

 I counsel you to honor your father and your mother.
 May I share with you an example of honoring one’s mother.
 Some years ago Ruth Fawson, mother of six, underwent life-threatening surgery.
 Her devoted husband and her three sons and three daughters were all at the hospital.
 The physicians and nurses explained to the family that they could return to their homes and that the staff was prepared to care adequately for Sister Fawson.
 The family expressed their thanks to the hospital staff but indicated a determination for at least one of its number to be present at all times.
 A daughter expressed the feelings of all: “We wanted to be there when Mother awakened and stretched forth her hand, so that it would be our hands she would grasp, it would be our smiles she would see, it would be our words she would hear, it would be our love she would feel.”
-“Honour thy father and thy mother.”10
+“Honour thy father and thy mother.”[^10]

 In the Clarkston, Utah, cemetery, Martin Harris, one of the Three Witnesses of the Book of Mormon, is buried.
 Behind his imposing and beautiful monument are the graves of others.
 One contains the tender inscription: “A light from our household is gone; a voice we loved is stilled.
 A place is vacant in our hearts that never can be filled.”